-4.8.
-Reporting the metric:
+3.8.
+Reporting the Metric:

 You MUST report the calibration and context for the underlying singletons along with the stream.
-(See "Reporting the metric" for Type-P-One-way-Delay.)
+(See "Reporting the metric" for Type-P-Round-trip-Delay.)

-5. Some Statistics Definitions for One-way Delay
+4. Some Statistics Definitions for Round-trip Delay

-Given the sample metric Type-P-One-way-Delay-Poisson-Stream, we now offer several statistics of that sample.
+Given the sample metric Type-P-Round-trip-Delay-Poisson-Stream, we now offer several statistics of that sample.
 These statistics are offered mostly to be illustrative of what could be done.

-5.1.
-Type-P-One-way-Delay-Percentile
+4.1.
+Type-P-Round-trip-Delay-Percentile

-Given a Type-P-One-way-Delay-Poisson-Stream and a percent X between 0% and 100%, the Xth percentile of all the dT values in the Stream.
+Given a Type-P-Round-trip-Delay-Poisson-Stream and a percent X between 0% and 100%, the Xth percentile of all the dT values in the Stream.
 In computing this percentile, undefined values are treated as infinitely large.
 Note that this means that the percentile could thus be undefined (informally, infinite).
-In addition, the Type-P-One-way-Delay-Percentile is undefined if the sample is empty.
+In addition, the Type-P-Round-trip-Delay-Percentile is undefined if the sample is empty.